sivadurga-web/Sampling-on-graph-signals/README.md

 # Sampling-on-graph-signals
+A project for performing sampling on graph signals.

 This project proposes sampling theory for graph signals that are supported on directed or undirected graphs.
 With the proposed sampling theory, perfect recovery is possible for the